sparkfun/SparkFun_ST25DV64KC_Arduino_Library/examples/docs/ex_07_Energy_Harvesting.md

 ## Energy Harvesting

-The ST25DV can be used to harvest small amounts of power when an RF field is present.
+The ST25DV can harvest small amounts of power when an RF field is present.

 Only _small amounts_ of power can be generated.
 Perhaps enough to charge a small super capacitor to power a _very_ low-power microcontroller.